axeluhl/kostal-RESTAPI/README.rst

 If you don't even like the idea of having the password appear in between the ``gcc`` call finishing and the ``chgrp`` and ``chmod`` commands running, do all of this in a directory readable only to the privileged user.

+The ``kostal-interval.py`` script will work with the ``/var/cache/kostal/blocked-intervals.json`` file as its persistent cache.
+The file must be writable by the user invoking the script.
+With the above you probably want to let the ``kostal`` user group own the file and its hosting directory ``/var/cache/kostsal`` and make both readable/writable for group members, so all users belonging to that group can read and update it.

 Getting started
 ---------------